fyliu/fyliu.github.io/docs/mkdocs.md

 ## Hackforla project template

+???+ abstract "Todo"

+    - [x] how to extend to install other plugins in ci.yml and Dockerfile
+    - [ ] multirepo plugin
+    - [ ] optimize Dockerfile
+    - [ ] [people depot] auto merge docs branch with gh-actions

 #### Components

 1. Starter docs to guide the creation of new pages.
 1. Github workflow setup to auto-deploy the documentation.
 1. Docker setup to run mkdocs without having to install it locally
-1. [optional] A docs branch which allows someone to make edits to files in the docs directory and a daily automation will merge in the changes to the main branch.

 ### Usage

+=== "New project"

     When we create a new project from the template, mkdocs should already be usable.
 The github workflow will run automatically and create a github pages site at `http://hackforla.github.io/<project name>`

-#### Local editing
+=== "Existing project"

+    To add mkdocs to existing repos.
+You'll need to copy these files

+    ```
+    .github/workflows/ci.yml
+    docker-compose.mkdocs.yml
+    ```

+#### Working on docs locally

 Run the mkdocs server with the following command